 If, in spite of your efforts, teen suicide occurs within your congregation, take action immediately.

 Minister to the grieving family and church members, showing them the love of Christ.
 Be a patient presence, praying with those affected.
-Refer them to Christian grief counselors and others for help.
+Refer them to licensed Christian counselors and others for help.

 Some helpful resources: